mendersoftware/mender-helm/README.md

 ### Installing mongodb

-You can install mongodb using the official mongodb helm chart using `helm3`:
+You can install mongodb using the official mongodb Helm chart using `helm`:

 ```bash
 $ helm repo add bitnami https://charts.bitnami.com/bitnami